 2. You meet at least one of the following funding criteria:

-- Your study is currently funded by the NIEHS Superfund Research Program.
+- Your parent study is currently funded by the NIEHS Superfund Research Program.
 Studies funded by the NIEHS Superfund Research Program are eligible for targeted and untargeted analysis of environmental samples, and only untargeted analysis of biological samples.

-- Your study is currently funded at least in part by NHLBI extramural funds.
+- Your parent study is currently funded at least in part by NHLBI extramural funds.
 Studies funded by NHLBI extramural funds are eligible for targeted and untargeted analysis of only biological samples.

-- Your study is currently funded by NCI extramural funds and has more than one year of funding remaining at the time you submit the HHEAR Initial Application.
+- Your parent study is currently funded by NCI extramural funds and has more than one year of funding remaining at the time you submit the HHEAR Initial Application.
 Studies funded by NCI extramural funds are eligible for only targeted analysis of biological samples.

 - Your study is an ECHO-wide cohort analysis proposal that has been approved through the ECHO Publications Program, or an ECHO Opportunities and Infrastructure Fund proposal approved through the ECHO OIF Program.
 Studies funded by ECHO are eligible for targeted and untargeted analysis of only biological samples.